hanscode/sqlalchemy-portfolio/README.md

 - SQLite (local database)
 - Datetime module (for handling dates and timestamps)

+## Features

+- **Home/List View**
+  Displays all projects with title and short description.
+- **Detail View**
+  Click on a project to see full details: title, completion date, description, skills and GitHub link.
+- **Add Project**
+  Fill out a form to create a new project (title, date, skills, description, repo URL).
+- **Edit Project**
+  Update any existing project via an edit form pre-populated with its current data.
+- **Delete Project**
+  Remove a project from the portfolio.
+- **Persistent Storage**
+  SQLite database managed through SQLAlchemy ORM.

 ## Getting Started
 Follow these steps to set up and run the application locally.